niklasT201/niklasT201/README.md

 While pursuing this program, I discovered a passion for coding and began exploring it at home.
 Visual Basic was my initial foray into programming, and it sparked my interest in the world of web development.

-As my passion grew, I delved deeper into web development concepts.
+As my passion grew, I focused deeper into web development concepts.
 This journey culminated in my attempt to create my first website, which I also envisioned as a mobile application.
 This ambitious project allowed me to apply my acquired knowledge and gain valuable hands-on experience in web development.

 </details>